-Capital gains tax is the tax owed on any investments that you sell.
-You don't owe capital gains taxes unless and until you have sold an asset at a profit.
+Capital gains tax is the tax owed on any investments that you sell at a gain.
 Capital gains taxes can be short-term (on assets owned less than a year) or long-term (on assets owned longer than a year).

 As an investor, you decide when the tax bill will come due by choosing when to sell the appreciated securities.
 Each year that goes by without selling, the value of these deferred taxes becomes greater.

 The friction costs of mutual funds include sales loads and management fees.
 A sales load is a commission paid to the broker selling the fund.
 You may also encounter redemption fees if you try to sell your share of the fund in too short a time frame.
 And you may be charged account fees, simply for holding an account.

 These costs make it more difficult for actively managed funds to outperform the returns of index funds, which do not have sales loads.

 For an actively managed fund to break even with the overall market, it would have to earn returns that are higher by several percentage points in order to cover the friction costs.

 What It Means for Individual Investors